“I have no clue what I’m doing… but I know exactly what I want to build.”If that sounds like you, you’re in the right place.

 MP used front-end first for speed, clarity, and debugging ease.
 It helped him learn fast and ship quicker.

-4. Use Chat Mode as a Thought Partner
+4. Use Chat Mode as a thought partner

 Chat Mode isn’t just a chatbot—it’s your project-aware assistant.
 It knows your files, your database schema, your logs.
 Use it to:- Debug issues with context